gokulkrishh/how-it-works/src/pages/react/virtual-dom/index.md

 */
 ```

-The above code is a little big, but I have commented in each and every line for better understand, so I will skip explaining it.
+The above code is a little big, but I have commented on each and every line to understand better.
+So, I will skip explaining it.

 #### Step 3: Render the VDOM tree in DOM